Billing Analyst Salary

 Popular Skills for Billing Analyst

-Billing Analysts seem to require a number of specific skills.
-Most notably, skills in SQL, Data Analysis, Financial Analysis, and Microsoft Excel are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Data Entry, Accounting, and Microsoft Office.
-It is often found that people who know Billing are also skilled in Data Analysis.
+Survey results suggest that Billing Analysts put a wide range of professional skills to use.
+Most notably, skills in SQL, Financial Analysis, Data Analysis, and Microsoft Excel are correlated to pay that is above average, with boosts between 3 percent and 19 percent.
+Skills that are correlated to lower pay, on the other hand, include Accounting, Data Entry, and Microsoft Office.
+Most people skilled in Billing are similarly competent in Data Analysis.

 Pay by Experience Level for Billing Analyst